CVC Capital to focus on consumer, retail companies in Japan

 The company, which made a market debut on Monday, employs about 10,000 research and development staff and these people work for Japanese firms in auto, chemical, information technology and other industries under a contract.

-Last month CVC bought about 50 percent of Arteria Networks, a telecommunications subsidiary of Japanese trading house Marubeni Corp (8002.T), for about $150 million yen.
+Last month CVC bought about 50 percent of Arteria Networks, a telecommunications subsidiary of Japanese trading house Marubeni Corp, for about $150 million yen.